We feel, it’s about time that these photographers of HISTORICAL note were acknowledged, and their names become known to every Canadian photo-nerd!

 ALSO - Check out the HERITAGE Newfoundland and Labrador VIDEO: 'With the Camera: The Life of Elsie Holloway' - HERE.

 Photographer + researcher LAURA JONES helped us put this info together.
 Find out why she is a trailblazer herself - HERE.

-We're making the ULTIMATE CANADIAN PHOTO NERD TOTE Bag - whose names should be promoted on these limited edition bags?
+Get the ULTIMATE CANADIAN PHOTO NERD TOTE Bag

 #LauraJones #womeninphotography #canadianphotography #photohistoryincanada #HannahMaynard #MattieGunterman #GeraldineMoodie #GladysReeves #peoplephotography #portraiture #analogfilm #blackandwhite #doubleexposurephotography #filmexploration #BritishColumbia